Drug Development Project

 - You must discuss the suitability of your proposal with the Centre for Drug Development

 - Confidential, informal discussion with the Centre for Drug Development to establish eligibility and suitability

-- Formal application and review by the New Agents Committee (NAC)
+- Formal application and review by the New Agents Committee Exploratory Research Panel (ExRP)

 Email us to request a discussion.
 If required we will set up a Confidential Disclosure Agreement to protect your data.

 Please include a short project outline.
-For us to conduct an internal review to determine suitability under this scheme, we typically require the following information:
+For us to conduct an internal review to determine suitability under this scheme, we typically require the following information (if available):

 - Project background and stage of development

 - Target and scientific rationale, including mechanism of action

 - In vitro and in vivo data including efficacy, toxicology and PK/PD